Temporal variations of solar inertial mode parameters from GONG (2002-2024) and HMI (2010-2024): Rossby modes ($3 \leq m \leq 16 $) and $m=1$ high-latitude mode: Conclusion

 \section{Conclusion}

-Using nearly 23 years of helioseismic flow measurements from GONG and HMI, we investigated the temporal variations in the power and frequency of the $m=1$ high-latitude mode and the equatorial Rossby modes with $3 \leq m \leq 16$.
-Most modes exhibit significant temporal variability in their measured parameters, and the results obtained from the GONG and HMI data sets are consistent throughout their overlapping period (2010--2024).
+Using nearly 23 years of helioseismic flow measurements from GONG and HMI, we investigated the temporal variations in the power and frequency of the $m=1$ HL mode and the ER modes with $3 \leq m \leq 16$.
+Most modes exhibit significant temporal variability in their measured parameters, and the results obtained from the GONG and HMI datasets are consistent throughout their overlapping period (2010--2024).

-For the GONG period 2002--2024, we find that the power of the $m=1$ high-latitude (HL) mode is anti-correlated with the sunspot number (SSN), with a correlation coefficient of $-0.5$ \citep[consistent with][]{Liang2025}.
-In contrast, most equatorial Rossby (ER) modes exhibit a positive correlation with the SSN, in general agreement with earlier studies \citep{Waidele2023}.
-An exception is the $m=3$ ER mode, which shows a strong anti-correlation with the SSN (correlation coefficient $-0.7$), highlighting its distinctive behavior within the ER-mode family.
-This behavior is perhaps not unexpected, as the $m=3$ mode lies at the intersection of the high-latitude and Rossby branches in the dispersion diagram \citep{Gizon2021} and may therefore possess a mixed character.
+For the GONG period 2002--2024, we find that the power of the $m=1$ HL mode is anticorrelated with the SSN, with a correlation coefficient of $-0.5$ \citep[consistent with][]{Liang2025}.
+In contrast, most ER modes exhibit a positive correlation with the SSN, in general agreement with earlier studies \citep{Waidele2023}.
+An exception is the $m=3$ ER mode, which shows a strong anticorrelation with the SSN (correlation coefficient $-0.7$), highlighting its distinctive behavior within the ER-mode family.
+This behavior is perhaps not unexpected, as the $m=3$ mode lies at the intersection of the HL and ER branches in the dispersion diagram \citep{Gizon2021} and may therefore possess a mixed character.

-For the mode frequencies during the GONG period 2002--2024, individual ER modes with $m\gtrsim 8$ show larger variations ($\sim 25$~nHz, Fig.~\ref{fig:power_freq_ssn}b) that are anti-correlated with the SSN (correlation coefficient around $-0.5$, Fig.~\ref{fig:power_freq_ssn}d), while modes with smaller $m$ show weaker correlations.
-When the ER modes with $m\ge 4$ are considered together, the average frequency variation is highly significant at a $4\sigma$ level and it is strongly anti-correlated with the SSN (correlation coefficient $-0.8$, Fig.~\ref{fig:summary}d).
+For the mode frequencies during the GONG period 2002--2024, individual ER modes with $m\gtrsim 10$ show larger variations ($\sim 20$~nHz, Fig.~\ref{fig:power_freq_ssn}b) that are anticorrelated with the SSN (correlation coefficients around $-0.5$, Fig.~\ref{fig:power_freq_ssn}d), while modes with smaller $m$ show weaker correlations.
+When the ER modes with $m\ge 4$ are considered together, the average frequency variation is highly significant at the $5\sigma$ level and is strongly anticorrelated with the SSN (correlation coefficient $-0.8$, Fig.~\ref{fig:summary}d).

 We further find, based on the GONG data, that the variations in mode parameters differ from one solar cycle to the next (Fig.~\ref{fig:m-vs-t}).
-This behavior is also reflected in the correlations with the sunspot numbers: the correlation coefficients are not the same when computed over the full GONG time span (23 years) as compared to the shorter HMI period (14 years), see Table~\ref{tab:corr}.
+This behavior is also reflected in the correlations with the SSNs: the correlation coefficients are not the same when computed over the full GONG time span (23 years) as compared to the shorter HMI period (14 years); see Table~\ref{tab:corr}.